itsdivyanshjain/Bystander/README.md

 - Bystander is a chrome extension which monitors the network request and detect the potential web vulnerabilities, all on the user's browser.
 So, browse as usual and bystander will notify you if it detects any potential web vulnerabilities.

 ## What it can do
-- Detect Actual Web Vulnerabilities like Open Redirect, CSRF, Clickjacking, etc.
+- Detect Actual Web Vulnerabilities like CSRF, Clickjacking, etc.
-- Detect Potential Code Sink's like XSS, SSTI, SSI etc.
+- Detect Potential Code Sink's like NoSQLi, SSTI, SSI etc.
 - Detect API token leakage
-- Detect Other Important PII leakage like Credit Card Number, Hash disclosure, etc.
+- Detect Other Important PII leakage like PAN Number, Hash disclosure, etc.
 - Look for Insights like staging domain, admin dashboard in frontend code and network traffic.

 ## How to use
 - For now, download the github zip file or get it unpacked from git clone.
-- Go to settings -> Extensions -> Enable Developer Mode.
+- Go to Chrome (or any chromium based browser) -> Settings -> Extensions -> Enable Developer Mode.
 - Click on "Load unpacked" and select the downloaded Bystander folder.
 - Make sure to restart the browser after loading the extension.
 - Access the application normally and check the alert list in the popup.